The History of Oktoberfest

 What else to see in Munich

-Munich is the historic capital of Bavaria and full of architectural delights, so make time to explore it!
+Munich is the historic capital of Bavaria and full of architectural delights, so make time to explore Munich like a local!
 Its unique blend of Bavarian traditions blend seamlessly with the cutting edge of business.
 Germans across the country sing praises for their beloved city and cherish the high quality of life afforded here.
-Don’t miss the Surfers Bridge or the chance to visit Neuschwanstein Castle from Munich!
+Don’t miss the Surfers Bridge, Dachau Concentration Camp or the chance to visit Neuschwanstein Castle from Munich!
 And if you’re interested in history Sandermans offers multiple walking tours exploring all aspects of this glorious city – My personal favourite is the Third Reich tour exploring the dark events which lead to the rising of the Nazi Party here.

 For more specific posts on what to do in and around Munich check out my favourite posts here by other travel bloggers: